-'Offshore Bonds' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Offshore Bonds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Offshore Bonds are sometimes called offshore investment bonds.
 These investment vehicles allow individuals to gain control over what point they pay tax, to whom they will pay such tax, and how much they will ultimately pay in the end.
 These types of bonds are offered internationally from some of the mega global multinational life insurance firms like Britain’s Old Mutual International and Friends Provident International, Genarali Worldwide, RL360, and Zurich International.